Adopting a PDA - friendly mindset

 Reasons mindset change could be difficult include:

+- Resource pressures and strict protocols.
 Many services have rigid schedules and standardized treatment plans.
 Staff may feel they must push ahead without flexibility.
 But when a PDAer is anxious or uncertain about giving consent, rigid protocols can worsen resistance and harm trust.
 Spending time building rapport and adjusting approaches may seem costly at first.
-In the long run, it prevents missed appointments, stops crises from growing, and improves outcomes. - Assumed compliance.
+In the long run, it prevents missed appointments, stops crises from growing, and improves outcomes.

+- Assumed compliance.
 Many services assume that people needing help will obey instructions.
 There is also an expectation that parents or carers will enforce this compliance.
 Yet for PDAers, forcing them to comply fails to ease the anxiety driving their avoidance.
 It can also damage the therapeutic relationship.
-In social care, it can confirm fears that professionals use power without listening or empathy. - Shifting perspectives on parenting.
+In social care, it can confirm fears that professionals use power without listening or empathy.

+- Shifting perspectives on parenting.
 Families of PDAers are often blamed for being “lax” or “permissive” when they choose gentle, cooperative approaches.
 But Luke Clements warns that parent-blame can hide problems in the system.
 He points out that professionals sometimes underestimate how hard things are for families.
 As a result, they judge parents and weaken the partnership needed for effective support.
 With a PDA profile, less rigid and more inventive parenting is not just a choice; it helps lower anxiety and keep connections strong.

 Practical suggestions for changing mindsets include:

+- Reflecting on authority.
 Encouraging team discussions about who holds power and why.
-Ask if your protocols can allow more flexibility. - Acknowledging pressures.
+Ask if your protocols can allow more flexibility.

+- Promoting empathy.
 See anxiety, not defiance.
-Collaborative approaches reduce stress for both individuals and systems. - Respect parental expertise.
+Collaborative approaches reduce stress for both individuals and systems.

+- Respect parental expertise.
 Parents adjusting their style for a PDA child’s needs are not “failing.”
 Invite their insights to shape support plans instead of blaming them.